Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Summary:

-- Recent graduate with a Bachelor’s degree in Business Administration and experience in customer service and sales.
-Ability to work in groups and demonstrate an excellent ability to communicate.
+- Recent graduate with a Bachelor’s degree Business Administration and experience in customer service and sales.
+Proven ability to work in an organisation and possess excellent communication skills.

 Education: